umee-network/docs/docs/users/governance/new-asset-listing-proposal.md

 Once a new asset listing proposal has been created, it's time to [submit it as a text proposal](/users/governance/creating-proposal) through Umee's governance process.

+> To increase the chances of a proposal being passed, [consider following these steps before submitting the proposal on-chain](/users/governance/creating-proposal).

 ### To Submit a Text Proposal:

 #### 1) Start by connecting your wallet to [Umee's governance forum](https://gov.umee.cc/).